yatesco/seafile-docs/maintain/seafile_fsck.md

 ## Checking Integrity of Libraries

-Running seaf-fsck.sh without any arguments will run a '''read-only''' integrity check for all libraries.
+Running seaf-fsck.sh without any arguments will run a **read-only** integrity check for all libraries.

 ```
 cd seafile-server-latest